HarukiKinoshita/HarukiKinoshita/README.md

 ### Hi there 👋

 🏛 **Enrolment**
-- University of Tsukuba 🇯🇵 (2018.4 - Current) 4 yrs BSc
+- University of Tsukuba 🇯🇵 (2018.4 - Current) BSc, 4 Years
 - University of Saskatchewan 🇨🇦 (2020.9 - 2021.4) Full-time Exchange

 🏢 **Employment**